Strata levy notices

 - A levy notice is the bill the strata manager or treasurer sends to each strata owner with the amount of strata levies or ‘fees’ they need to pay.

-- The new information requirement will help ensure that strata property owners have clear information about their levies and understand their obligations and rights.
+- A Financial Hardship Information Statement or the information from the statement must be included with all levy notices.
+This helps ensure that strata property owners have clear information about their levies and understand their obligations and rights.

 Requirement for levy notices in NSW

-New strata laws being rolled out later in 2025 will require strata schemes to provide a new ‘Financial hardship information statement’ with each levy notice issued to NSW strata owners.
+Strata schemes are required to provide a ‘Financial hardship information statement’ or the information from the statement with each levy notice issued to NSW strata owners.

-This change will give strata owners clear information about their options if they are unable to pay their levies.
+This statement gives strata owners clear information about their options if they are unable to pay their levies.

 What to include on levy notices

-To make your strata levy notice best practice, we recommend that it include the following elements.
+To make your strata levy notice best practise, it is recommended to include the following elements.

 - Who the notice is from: This should include contact details of the strata manager or committee (name, address and phone number).